Answering 'when do I receive funds from a house sale' and what to do if you need your funds faster...

 - As we mentioned earlier, there will already be a pre agreed ‘completion statement’ and so the solicitors will know what outstanding payments they must use the money on before they transfer the funds to the seller

 - The amount you sell your house for will not be the amount that you receive.
-The solicitor will take out their legal fees, pay your mortgage off, and pay off any other fees before they transfer the money.
+The solicitor will take out their legal fees, pay your house repayments off, and pay off any other fees before they transfer the money.
 The solicitor will either transfer you the money or, if you’re selling on, send the funds onto the correct solicitor.
 If you want to know more about what fees you pay when selling a house, then you’re in luck!
 Coming up next…

 What fees do I pay when I sell my house?